Skip to content

 Illustration by Matt Headley, generated with AI.

 One man was old with long hair.
+His name was Randy.
 Gentle, soft-spoken.
 He had been a hair stylist, in a wheelchair, usually parked outside the gym.
 I would stop and talk to him, and occasionally bump into him in quiet spots on the sidewalk around downtown on 14th Street or directly on Noble Street.
 We had several conversations, and then I stopped seeing him.
 A few months later I learned he had died.
 My friend Kyle, who was over the warming station, texted me a screenshot of the police report, saying "I thought you would want to know, because I knew you developed a relationship with him."

 I thought you would want to know, because I knew you developed a relationship with him.